lukka/CppBuildTasks/overview.md

 ## The ***run-vcpkg*** task

-The task verifies whether vcpkg is already located at the value specified for `vcpkgDirectory` (e.g. vcpkg could be a submodule of the Git repository).
+The task verifies whether vcpkg is already located at the path specified for `vcpkgDirectory` (e.g. vcpkg could be a submodule of the Git repository).
 If it is not there, it uses [Git](https://git-scm.com/) to fetch [vcpkg](https://github.com/microsoft/vcpkg) into that directory.
 When needed vcpkg is build, and eventually vcpkg is launched to build and install the specified ports.
 The task sets `VCPKG_ROOT` environment/task variable, which is automatically used by subsequent **'run-cmake'** to consume the vcpkg's toolchain file.

 ### Use vcpkg as a submodule of your Git repository ###